tcrouzet/obsidian-french-typos/README.md

 When you type Enter, y add one more Enter.
 I suggest using this function with [Liner plugin](https://github.com/platers/obsidian-linter), to autocorrect Markdown syntax.

-From copmmand palette, you can launch **Apostrophes** to replace all the basic apostrophes in a document.
+From command palette, you can launch **Apostrophes** to replace all the basic apostrophes in a document.

 ## Manual Installation
 Hopefully, this plugin will make it to Obsidian's plugin gallery, until then, you can install it manually: